"Microbes can do anything they want, wherever

 compared to the tissue in the herbivore.

 In a ruminant animal (cattle, deer, giraffe) the ingested food, possibly regurgitated and re-chewed, passes into the rumen together with saliva (60-100 liters produced per day).
-The rumen is really a continuous fermenter where the complex carbohydrates of the plant are fermented into methane, carbon dioxide, and fatty acids.
-The biota of the rumen are found in about equal biomasses of bacteria (1011/ mL), protozoans (105/ mL to 106/ mL), and fungi (poorly known biomass).
+The rumen is really a continuous fermenter where the complex carbohydrates of the plant are fermented by bacteria into methane, carbon dioxide, and fatty acids.
+The biota of the rumen are found in about equal biomasses of bacteria (1011 cells / mL), protozoans (105/ mL to 106/ mL), and fungi (poorly known biomass).
 About 60-65% of the total energy removed from the plant food that is ingested by the animal comes from rumen fermentation.
 Plant tissues passing from the rumen undergo secondary fermentation in the caecum and large intestine where an additional 8-30% of the total energy is provided.

 In addition, many termites contain protozoans and bacteria in their guts that perform similar operations.
 The protozoans are capable of digesting cellulose, and bacteria in the gut generate CH4 from the organic compounds released from the cellulose degradation.
 Finally, some termites also have bacteria in their guts that are capable of fixing nitrogen from the atmosphere, providing a useable nitrogen source for the termite.